Trump's latest big immigration bet is looking like a loser

 Neither Mexico nor Congress is willing to pay for his promised border wall.
 His proposal to rewrite laws to limit illegal and legal immigration has so far failed to gain traction on Capitol Hill.
 And after a drop in apprehensions at the southern border in fiscal 2017, there was an increase of 25 percent in fiscal 2018.

 On the political front, Trump made immigration the centerpiece of his case to voters in the November midterms — and watched Democrats win their biggest House victory since the post-Watergate class of 1974.
-Of the Republicans who held onto their seats in competitive districts, several, including Reps.
-Carlos Curbelo of Florida and Will Hurd of Texas, are high-profile critics of his immigration policies.
+Of the Republicans who held onto their seats, Rep. Will Hurd is the only one who represents a district along the southern U.S. border, and he opposes the wall.

 Now his government, with Republicans still in control of the White House and both chambers of Congress, is on the verge of a partial shutdown over his insistence that a year-end spending bill include $5 billion for a border wall that lacks sufficient support within his own party.